medialesson/hugo-theme-event/docs/guides/feature-configuration.md

     of the page.
 To change the text of the banner, overwrite the corresponding translations.

+## Quick navigation

+To enable quick navigation on the home and `/sessions` pages, you need to provide additional parameters for main menu items.
+This feature highlights specific menu items to offer users quick access to key pages.

+### Parameters

+-   `menus.main.params.showAsQuickNavigation`: Boolean flag to show/hide the quick navigation item.
+-   `menus.main.params.description`: Description of the menu item.
+This text is displayed in the quick navigation.

 ## Countdown

 The home page displays a countdown that counts down till the start of the event.